-- A) The following are ineligible activities associated with the ERP-funded projects: - 1) The purchase or repair of appliances not permanently attached to the home, including refrigerators, dishwashers, washers, and dryers. - 2) Off-site infrastructure. - 3) Landscaping, except for the restoration of the site following an eligible activity or for health and safety reasons. - 4) Driveway repairs, except as part of an eligible accessibility activity for ingress/egress to the home. - 5) Relocation costs of the homeowner. - 6) Tools and work related appliances that will not stay with the home.
+The following are ineligible activities associated with the ERP-funded projects:

+- A) The purchase or repair of appliances not permanently attached to the home, including refrigerators, dishwashers, washers, and dryers. - B) Off-site infrastructure. - C) Landscaping, except for the restoration of the site following an eligible activity or for health and safety reasons. - D) Driveway, sidewalk, and front walkway repairs, except as part of an eligible accessibility activity for ingress/egress to the home. - E) Relocation costs of the homeowner. - F) Tools and work related appliances that will not stay with the home. - G) Non-emergency repairs - H) Other items as determined by THDA license issued by the Board for Licensing Contractors, State of Tennessee.
-2.11 Contractor Qualifications and Procurement

-A) GENERAL CONTRACTOR'S LICENSE - At a minimum, any contractor for construction or rehabilitation projects with contract amounts of \$25,000 or more must have a general contractor's license issued by the Board for Licensing Contractors, State of Tennessee.
 For a listing of Tennessee Licensed Contractors contact:

+2.11 Contractor Qualifications

+A) GENERAL CONTRACTOR'S LICENSE - At a minimum, any contractor for construction or rehabilitation projects with contract amounts of \$25,000 or more must have a general contractor's